apryakhin/legion.stanford.edu/profiling.md

 legion_prof --serve prof_*.gz
 {% endhighlight %}

-Using this mode log files can be processed remotely on machine with more memory. `legion_prof` will start a web server and allow you to attach using a client running on your local machine:
+Using this mode log files can be processed remotely on a machine with more memory. `legion_prof` will start a web server and allow you to attach using a client running on your local machine: